fakharabbas-3002/content-based-movie-recommender-system/README.md

 - "Content based recommendation system.ipynb" is main file for recommender system.
 I am showing 3 exapmles at the end and exporting data in pickle for web interface.
 - "movie_recom.py" is getting similarty scores from previois model and generating streamlit based web application to recomment top 5 related movies against selected movie in drop down.
 Below is screeshot for web application.

+### Below is screenshot for web application which you can build yourself with just running this code.

 ![Web interface for movie recommendation (code is in movie_recom py)](https://user-images.githubusercontent.com/22819467/224561529-44c03e34-a916-4aa6-8435-c878ca90e2fa.png)

 ##### I am "hetrec2011-movielens-2k" dataset for this analysis.
 Data is included in data folder of this repo.
 Details of dataset are below.